 I’ve seen single Product Engineers shift entire team dynamics.
 Once other engineers see the impact of working this way the clarity, the purpose, the recognition, they start adopting similar practices.
 Not because someone mandated it, but because it’s obviously better.

-The companies that figure this out will have a massive advantage.
-Not because they’ll ship more features or write better code, but because they’ll solve real problems.
-In a world where AI can increasingly handle the mechanical parts of software development, the ability to identify and validate what to build becomes the differentiator.
+Companies that figure this out will have an advantage.
+Not because they ship more features or write better code, but because they solve real problems.
+As AI handles more of the mechanical parts of software development, identifying and validating what to build becomes increasingly important.

-Your next hire shouldn’t be another full-stack engineer.
-It should be a Product Engineer.
-Someone who cares more about what happens after the deployment than the deployment itself.
+Consider making your next hire a Product Engineer rather than another full-stack engineer.
+Someone who cares more about what happens after a deployment than the deployment itself.
 The rest is just typing.

 Published on .